llacroix/docker/README.md

 `ODOO_VERSION`            | Odoo version as defined in the image for example: 13.0 `ODOO_RELEASE`            | Odoo release as defined in the image for example: 20191020 `ODOO_BASE_PATH`          | Base path for odoo addons installed by pip.
+`ODOO_DISABLED_MODULES`   | Comma separated list of core odoo modules to remove from path.
+This is useful when you have customization made to core modules inside your personal addons path.